List of Los Angeles Dodgers minor league affiliates

 The Los Angeles Dodgers farm system consists of seven Minor League Baseball affiliates across the United States and in the Dominican Republic.
 Four teams are independently owned, while three—the Arizona Complex League Dodgers and two Dominican Summer League Dodgers squads—are owned by the major league club.

 The Dodgers have been affiliated with the High-A Great Lakes Loons of the Midwest League since 2007, making it the longest-running active affiliation in the organization among teams not owned by the Dodgers.
 The longest affiliation in team history was the 38-year relationship with the Albuquerque Dodgers/Dukes from 1963 to 2000.
-Their newest affiliate is the Ontario Tower Buzzers of the California League, which will become the Dodgers' Single-A club in 2026.
+Their newest affiliate is the Ontario Tower Buzzers of the California League, which became the Dodgers' Single-A club in 2026.

 Geographically, Los Angeles' closest domestic affiliate is the Ontario Tower Buzzers, which are approximately 37 mi away.
 Los Angeles' furthest domestic affiliate is the Great Lakes Loons some 1929 mi away.